The Finnish Association for the Teachers of Psychology (PSOP)

 The Finnish Psychological Association has greatly helped our association to look after our interests.
 First of all, it was their initiative to start collaboration with the psychology examiners of the National Matriculation Examination Board.
 In addition, with their help we have managed to start rewarding students with outstanding results in psychology in the national exams.
 PSOP has also established contact with the Finnish scientific society that supports and develops psychological research and publishing in Finland (Suomen Psykologinen Seura).
 The society publishes a journal that has been given as an award for a few students with great merits in their psychology studies at upper secondary level.

 The association attempts to meet the needs of all the members by organizing conferences on psychology teaching and other relevant issues.
 The PSOP board is elected in October in connection with one of our most important annual events.
-We publish a newsletter three times a year offering updating information on psychology.
+We publish a newsletter two times a year offering updating information on psychology.
 The newsletter also gives teachers an opportunity to share good practice.